jendabek/BlenderRenderController/README.md

 4. Choose the render method:

-	- "Automatically join chunks & use mixdown audio" Renders chunks, makes a separated audio file and Joins it all together, recommended if you have audio tracks in your project.
+	- *Automatically join chunks & use mixdown audio* Renders chunks, makes a separated audio file and Joins it all together, recommended if you have audio tracks in your project.

-	- "Automatically join chunks" Same as above, minus audio mixdown.
+	- *Automatically join chunks* Same as above, minus audio mixdown.

-	- "Render just chunks" Just renders the Chunks.
+	- *Render just chunks* Just renders the Chunks.

-5. Click “Start Render” and wait for the render to be done.
+5. Click *Start Render* and wait for the render to be done.

 ## CREDITS